crest-summit/summit-docs/docs/data/Editor.md

 ![Proposal Management section](../images/data/DataEd_PropManSection.jpg)

-The Submitted Proposal Details section must be completed before a Proposal can be closed with the reason of Submitted.
+The Submitted Proposal Details section must be completed before a Proposal, Supplement, or Continuation can be finalized and moved to the Submissions folder.

 <br>